Losewed/Youtube-Uploader-/README.md

 # Youtube-Uploader-
-Uploading videos with titles, tags, and descriptions via Google Drive and AI
+Uploading videos with titles, tags, and descriptions via Google Drive and local AI